UNINETTSigma2/documentation/training/nris_talks/2025-01-23-nris-talks.md

 ## Acknowledgement

-We thank the ENCCS and NSC for creating the [VASP bets practices workshop material](https://enccs.github.io/vasp-best-practices/) and agreeing to reuse it forr this webinar.
+We thank the ENCCS and NSC for the [VASP best practices workshop material](https://enccs.github.io/vasp-best-practices/) and agreeing to reuse it for this webinar.